-- This statement has been prepared in accordance with accounting standards and policies which comply with Listing Rule 19.11A. - 2.
+- 1. This statement has been prepared in accordance with accounting standards and policies which comply with Listing Rule 19.11A. - 2.
 This statement gives a true and fair view of the matters disclosed.

-when

-31 January 2018
+affer 30 April 2018

-William Johnson
+William Johnson •

 Managing Director